2025 Rotating Carseats Comparison: Find Your Best Match

 Rotation: 360°

 Pros: Revolve360 Extend & Slim models are both rated up to 50 lbs. rear-facing.
 Extend is an All-in-One model, so it can be used rear-facing, forward-facing, and as a booster.
 All models have very tall top harness heights, which means that kids will fit in the harness longer before outgrowing it by height.
 Both Extend & Slim models feature an anti-rebound base design, LockStrong bar belt-tensioning device, and on-the-fly recline.
-One-time install; tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
+Both offer a true “one-time install” because the tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
 Green & Gentle fashions are free from chemical flame retardants.

 Note: To rotate the Revolve360 into the forward-facing position, the seat must first be positioned in the most reclined rear-facing setting.
 Trust us when we say that everyone gets flustered the first time they make the mistake of trying to rotate completely (when it's in a different rear-facing recline position), and the seat seems to get stuck!
 It's not broken—just put it back in the rear-facing position and adjust the recline setting before trying to swivel into forward-facing mode.
 The recline adjustment mechanism is on the back of the seat, above your child’s head.